 Solar energy is normally connected with heat, not that much with cooling processes.
 This is an obvious deficit of "solar knowledge".
 The possibility of using solar energy also for small to large-scale air conditioning and cooling systems offers a new horizon for solar energy applications.
 Up to now solar cooling is still a niche-market.
-Only about 1.000 solar cooling systems are installed worldwide in the year 2013, as figure 88 [14] is showing it.
+Only about 1.000 solar cooling systems are installed worldwide in the year 2013, as figure 54 [14] is showing it.The market shows a positive trend since 2014 and is expected to grow even more rapidly.
+Approximately nearly 80% of the solar cooling installations worldwide were installed in Europe, most notably in Spain, Germany and Italy.
+The heat is gained from flat plate or evacuated tube collectors and is converted into cold by means of driving a thermal cooling machine.